Jaxson Hayes: Personal life

 Hayes father, Jonathan Hayes, played in the National Football League (NFL) and was the head coach of the XFL's St. Louis BattleHawks.
 His mother, Kristi (Kinne), played basketball at Drake University (1991–95) and earned honorable mention Kodak All-American accolades and Missouri Valley Conference Player of the Year honors as a senior (1994–95).
 She recorded 3,406 career points during her four years (1987–91) at Jefferson-Scranton High School in Jefferson, Iowa.
-She previously served as an assistant women's basketball coach at Oklahoma, Iowa, and Southern Illinois–Carbondale.
+She previously served as an assistant women's basketball coach at Oklahoma, Iowa and Southern Illinois–Carbondale.
 Hayes has three siblings: Jillian, who is in her fifth year as a starting forward at the University of Cincinnati; Jewett, a defensive end at the University of Virginia; and Jonah.

 Domestic violence incident

 Hayes was arrested on July 28, 2021, and resisted arrest by the Los Angeles Police Department.
 Officers were investigating a radio call that involved a domestic dispute between Hayes and his girlfriend.
 Hayes shoved an officer into a wall and was treated for minor injuries before being taken into custody.
-Hayes pleaded no-contest to misdemeanor charges of false imprisonment and resisting an officer, and was sentenced to community service, one year of weekly domestic violence classes, and three years' probation.
+Hayes pleaded no contest to misdemeanor charges of false imprisonment and resisting an officer, and was sentenced to community service, one year of weekly domestic violence classes, and three years' probation.
 Hayes was not disciplined by the NBA, in apparent violation of league policy.

 In November 2024, TMZ published surveillance video of Hayes pushing his girlfriend, spitting at her, preventing her from exiting the house, and pulling her back through a doorway.
-On the video, his girlfriend can be heard saying "I'm not going to let you hit me anymore.
+On the video, his girlfriend can be heard saying, "I'm not going to let you hit me anymore.
 What the fuck do I look like, a punching bag?"
 After the video was released, the NBA reopened its investigation into Hayes' conduct.

 International

-In October 2025, Hayes announced he was planning to pursue a passport to play for Slovenia, the home country of teammate Luka Doncic.
-Doncic and Hayes share the same agent, who also represented Anthony Randolph, a member of the Slovenian team that won EuroBasket 2017.
-The Slovenian national team allows for one naturalized citizen and Hayes cited the lack of open tryouts for the US team as a reason.
+In October 2025, Hayes announced he was pursuing a passport to play for Slovenia, the home country of now-former teammate Luka Dončić.
+Dončić and Hayes share the same agent, who also represented Anthony Randolph, a member of the Slovenian team that won EuroBasket 2017.
+The Slovenian national team allows for one naturalized citizen and Hayes cited the lack of open tryouts for the U.S. team as a reason.